 To complete his conquest of Mesopotamia, Hammurabi turned north and east.
 He first set his sights on Mari, an important and prosperous trade center on the upper Euphrates River.

-He broke off his alliance with Mari’s king, Zimri-Lim, and in 1761, marched on the city.
-It’s not certain why Hammurabi chose to break this alliance.
-Some scholars believe it was a fight over water rights or Hammurabi wanted to gain control of Mari’s strategic location at the crossroads of major trade routes.
+He broke off his alliance with Mari’s king, Zimri-Lim, and in 1761 BCE, marched on the city.
+It is not certain why Hammurabi chose to break this alliance.
+Some scholars believe it was a fight over water rights or that Hammurabi wanted to gain control of Mari’s strategic location at the crossroads of major trade routes.
 What is certain is the Babylonian Empire gained great wealth and of course, control of the Euphrates River.
 In most cases, after the conquest of a city, Babylon repaired and absorbed it into the empire.
 Scholars debate the reason why Hammurabi ordered the destruction of Mari, but it might have simply been because the city’s wealth made it a rival to Babylon and Hammurabi wanted that city to be the greatest of all in Mesopotamia.
 Soon after the fall of Mari, Hammurabi conquered Ashur and Eshnunna, achieving the latter by damming up the waters and starving the city.
-By 1755, Hammurabi controlled most of ancient Mesopotamia.
+By 1755 BCE, Hammurabi controlled most of ancient Mesopotamia.

-Because so many documents of governance contain trace elements of Hammurabi’s Code, he has often been considered a visionary sovereign.
-More recently, historians have reexamined his reign and determined that his empire was not as invincible as once believed.
-It’s true that he was an efficient ruler who stabilized a region after turbulent times.
-However, like many leaders, both past and present, Hammurabi personally engaged himself in his government’s operations.
+Since so many documents of governance contain trace elements of Hammurabi’s Code, he has often been considered a visionary sovereign.
+More recently, historians have re-examined his reign and determined that his empire was not as invincible as once believed.
+It is true that he was an efficient ruler who stabilized a region after turbulent times; however, like many leaders, Hammurabi personally engaged himself in his government’s operations.
 As a result, he didn’t establish an effective bureaucracy to run the vast empire.
-By 1750, Hammurabi was a sick, old man.
-He passed along the reins of power to his son, Samsu-Iluna and died in that year.
+By 1750 BCE, Hammurabi was a sick, old man.
+He passed along the reins of power to his son, Samsu-Iluna and died that year.
 The Babylon Empire soon began to unravel and its territory fell under attack and capture.
-Within 150 years, its city-states were invaded and the last holdout of Babylon was sacked in 1595, BCE, by the Hittites.
+Within 150 years, its city-states were invaded and the last holdout of Babylon was sacked in 1595 BCE, by the Hittites.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!